LadyWinterD/Real_Or_AI/README.md

-This is the perfect time to craft a winning narrative!
-Hackathon judges don't just judge the code; they judge the **story**.
-They want to know *why* you built it, *how* you used the tech, and what your "Aha!" moment was.

-Here is a highly professional, beautifully formatted, and engaging Project Story written entirely in Markdown, complete with a touch of LaTeX to make your submission look incredibly academic and polished.

-You can copy and paste this directly into your Devpost "Project Story" section.

----

 ### 🕵️‍♂️ Inspiration

 We are living in an era where the line between reality and synthetic generation has completely blurred.
 With the rapid evolution of generative AI, deepfakes and AI-generated hallucinations are flooding social media, news outlets, and our daily feeds.